 For visa purposes, the Home Office will accept a photocopy or scanned copy of the original police certificate.
-However, employers should make it clear to the applicant that they will need to present their original certificate for employment checking purposes.
+However, OneCall24 will make it clear to the applicant that they will need to present their original certificate for employment checking purposes.